PFPE/gravgui/readme.md

 actions build binaries
-option for manual timestamp entry? writing ties to report format (and/or to tex?) convert some floats to doubles reorganize tie struct with vectors for a/b/c/h
+option for manual timestamp entry? writing ties to report format (and/or to tex?)

 ### would be nice someday
 make sure -999s are all ok